-You are then free to choose 60 credits worth of electives across a range of contemporary and established business subjects:
+You can then choose 60 credits of elective modules across a range of contemporary and established business subjects - see elective modules here.

-By your final year you will have developed a thorough understanding of the principles of business and will have had lots of exposure to real organisations, industry case studies and working practitioners.
-This final year is focused on bringing everything you have learnt together to solve real business problems.
+By your final year, you will have developed a thorough understanding of the principles of business and will have had lots of exposure to real organisations, industry case studies and working practitioners.
+This final year is focused on bringing everything you have learned together to solve real business problems.

-In your final year, all business management students study three core modules:
+In the final year, all Business Management students study three core modules:

 - Strategic Management (15 credits)